 Lehigh Valley Trail

-This newly improved trail has a stone dust surface, which is suitable for hiking, running, biking, snowshoeing, and cross country skiing.
-The town’s portion of the former Lehigh Valley Railroad corridor is approximately two miles in length and travels from the Auburn Trail Connection at Phillips Road to the Victor-Mendon town line.
+Similar to the Auburn Trail, the Lehigh Valley Trail has a wide stone dust surface, which is suitable for walking, hiking, running, biking, snowshoeing, and cross-country skiing.
+The Town’s portion of the former Lehigh Valley Railroad corridor is approximately two miles in length and travels from Lehigh Crossing Park to the Victor-Mendon town line.
+Those adventurous enough can take it west to the Genesee Valley Greenway.
 There are convenient parking areas located at road crossings.
-The town and Victor Hiking Trails completed construction of a pedestrian and bicycle bridge on the former Lehigh Valley Railroad trestle at Phillips Road in November 2007.
-This feature enables trail users to enter the rear of Lehigh Crossing Park and enjoy its many recreational opportunities.
+The Town and Victor Hiking Trails completed construction of a pedestrian and bicycle bridge on the former Lehigh Valley Railroad trestle at Phillips Road in November 2007.
+This feature enables trail users to enter from the rear of Lehigh Crossing Park and enjoy its many recreational opportunities.

 Dryer Road Park